 Single Poly Lock Channel/Spring Wire Channel

-This is one of the most common methods for those who want to learn how to attach greenhouse plastic to metal frame.
+This is one of the most common methods for those who want to learn how to attach greenhouse plastic to a metal frame.
 The method gets its name from the hardware used to lock the greenhouse plastic to the metal frame.

 The hardware comes in different names like the U Channel, Zigzag Wire, Lock Channel, or C Channel.
-But, whichever name you come across, they all mean one and the same hardware and works in the same way.
+But, whichever name you come across, they all mean one and the same hardware and work in the same way.

 Note: this method is ideal if you wish to attach your greenhouse plastic semi-permanently or permanently.
 Also, it works well on curving sections of metal framing.